José Mourinho: Roma

 On 26 September 2021, after a loss to Lazio, Mourinho blamed the VAR and the referee for the result.
 On 24 October, in a goalless draw against Napoli, Mourinho was sent off due to frequent protests against the referee.
 On 31 October against Milan, the Giallorossi coach was fined €10,000 for his "ironic and disrespectful" conduct towards the match official after the final whistle.

 On first of December, Roma lost an away game against Bologna.
 Angry about the referee's decisions, Mourinho confronted him after the match to discuss the match incidents.
 After the match, Mourinho gave a quick press statement in which he advised Roma's attacker Nicolò Zaniolo to leave Serie A, hinting on presumed unfair treatment by the referees, Mourinho himself was given a yellow card for frequent protests.

 On 5 February 2022, the referee disallowed a final minute goal for Roma against Genoa due to a supposed foul by Tammy Abraham, Mourinho said about the incident "If that is a foul, the game is not the same.
 You have to change the name of football."
 On 19 February against Hellas Verona, Mourinho was red-carded again after kicking the ball and making a telephone gesture toward the referee.
 Mourinho reportedly told the referee "Juventus sent you".
-He was given a two-match touchline ban by the Italian FA and fined 20,000 Euros following the incident.On 28 February, Mourinho got yet another red card two minutes into the second half during a 2-1 loss to Cremonese, where he was supposedly spoken to and provoked by the fourth official in a disrespectful manner, which resulted in him having the reaction that had him penalised.
-He said he went to find the official after the game, but he "appears to have forgotten [what he said]" He was given a two-game ban and been fined 10,000 euros for the incident.
+He was given a two-match touchline ban by the Italian FA and fined 20,000 Euros following the incident.

+On 28 February 2023, Mourinho got yet another red card two minutes into the second half during a 2–1 loss to Cremonese, where he was supposedly spoken to and provoked by the fourth official in a disrespectful manner, which resulted in him having the reaction that had him penalised.
+He said he went to find the official after the game, but he "appears to have forgotten [what he said]".
+He was given a two-game ban and fined 10,000 euros for the incident.